MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/use-azure-network-adapter.md

 > [!NOTE]
 > It’s not required to install Windows Admin Center on the server that you want to connect to Azure.
 However, you can do that in a single server scenario.

-## Add Azure Network Adapter to a Windows Server
+## Add an Azure Network Adapter to a server
 To configure Azure Network Adapter, go to the Network extension for it in Windows Admin Center.

 In Windows Admin Center: